Latent defect

 In the law of the sale of property (both real estate and personal property or chattels) a latent defect is a fault in the property that could not have been discovered by a reasonably thorough inspection before the sale.
+In relation to a construction contract, a latent defect is a fault in the property or its underlying site which comes to light after construction has been completed.